 - Pierce and cut open designs in ornamentation, using hand drills and scroll saws.

-- Pour molten metal alloys or other materials into molds in order to cast models of jewelry.
+- Pour molten metal alloys or other materials into molds to cast models of jewelry.

 - Determine appraised values of diamonds and other gemstones based on price guides, market fluctuations, and stone grades and rarity.